fbpx

 The main way to prevent efflorescence is by isolating the pavers from salt and water sources.
 So, storing the pavers properly, paying special attention to landscaping and sprinklers close to the pavers, and applying a hydrophobic sealant are some ways to prevent it.

-Why is efflorescence cleaning necessary?
+Why is cleaning efflorescence necessary?

-Its also recommended for maintaining the beauty of your pavers.
-Because not removing the stains, dirt, and debris will affect the integrity of the sealer if they get trapped underneath.
-Removing the efflorescence is important, so the sealer will be able to get a deeper penetration into clean pores and form a stronger bond to the material being sealed.
+It’s also recommended for maintaining the beauty of your pavers.
+Not removing the stains, dirt, and debris will affect the integrity of the sealer if they get trapped underneath.

 What about a professional to remove efflorescence from your pavers?